-Development and Relationship Building
+Development and Partnerships

 The Minority Construction Council (MCC) was formed in 2002, as a Hartford area group of small minority contractors.
 Our initial years of success within the Hartford region motivated the increase of outreach efforts to state-wide minority contractors.
 These efforts influenced the Council to change its name from the Greater Hartford Minority Construction Council (GHMCC) to The Minority Construction Council (MCC).